KrailOrg/krail/README.md

 # Krail

 ## Introduction
-Krail (previously known as V7) is a libary which provides a base application for Java / web development combining Vaadin, Guice and Apache Shiro.
+Krail (previously known as V7) is a platform for rapid Java web development by combining Vaadin, Guice, Apache Shiro, Apache configuration and others.

+It provides site navigation and the means to authenticate and authorise users.
+Building an application is assisted by specifying the site structure using a Sitemap.
+There are 3 methods for specifying the Sitemap: using files(s), annotations, or directly coded in Guice modules (these can also be mixed)

 The [issues tracker](https://github.com/davidsowerby/v7/issues?milestone=7&state=open), [blog](http://rndjava.blogspot.co.uk/) and [documentation](https://sites.google.com/site/q3cjava/home) provide more information.